-Poisoning with sodium monofluoroacetate (1080) or para-aminopropiophenone (PAPP) is used to minimise the impact of wild dogs on native fauna and agricultural production.
-Dogs are amongst the most sensitive species to the effects of these toxins.
+Poisoning with sodium monofluoroacetate (1080) or para-aminopropiophenone (PAPP) is used to minimise the impact of the introduced European red fox (Vulpes vulpes) on native fauna and agricultural production.
+Foxes are amongst the most sensitive species to the effects of these toxins.

 Canid pest ejectors (CPEs) are registered in NSW to contain 1080 (3mg and 6mg) and PAPP (400mg and 1000mg) in capsules for foxes and wild dogs respectively.
-When a wild dog (or fox) bites or pulls on the ejector head the content of the capsule is ejected.
+When a fox (or wild dog) bites or pulls on the ejector head the content of the capsule is ejected.
 They are designed to be safe for non-target species due to the specific pull force required to activate them.
 Other benefits include security not offered with traditional baits - CPEs cannot be moved by target animals, can be easily armed/disarmed to ensure safety to working dogs, can be left in situ for long periods - only need to be checked monthly, and success can be measured - discharged capsules are usually lethal.